How to Spot 4 Early Signs of Alzheimer’s Disease

 In some cases, individuals may experience vision changes as an early indicator of Alzheimer’s disease.

-Deteriorating vision can affect body alignment, leading to difficulties in maintaining balance.
+Deteriorating vision can affect body alignment, making it difficult to maintain balance.

 While this symptom is more commonly observed in the later stages of the disease, the brain changes associated with Alzheimer’s can begin to impact physical functions, including balance, as the condition progresses.